Ankle sprains resulting from trauma or previous injury present in many different ways.

 A gross injury and disruption of ankle stability.
 Severe swelling and bruising, extensive ligament damage and multiple injuries.
 Will take up to 6-8 weeks to be back to normal activities.

-Return to normal activities is assuming that correct rehabilitation and treatment is undertaken.
+Return to normal activities is assuming correct rehabilitation and treatment.

 Diagnosing Ankle Sprains: